grimdork/awsec/README.md

 Download a suitable package from [the official package page](https://github.com/grimdork/awsec/releases).

 ### Homebrew
-If you have Homebrew installed on macOS:
+If you have Homebrew installed on macOS or Linux:
 ```
 brew tap grimdork/tools
 brew install grimdork/tools/awsec